lbernardo/odin/readme.md

 Use "odin [command] --help" for more information about a command.
 ```

-Odin use modules for struct projects.
-The confige default it is **$HOME/.odin/modules/default.yml**
+Odin uses modules for project struct.
+The config default it is **$HOME/.odin/modules/default.yml**
 ```yaml
 create:
   directories: # Create directories for project